telefonicaid/fiware-facts/README.rst

 Configuration file
 ------------------
-The configuration used by the fiware-facts component is read from the file ``facts_conf/fiware-facts.cfg``
+The configuration used by the fiware-facts component is read from the configuration file.
+This file is located depending of the OS where the server is running.

+**CENTOS**
+``/etc/sysconfig/fiware-facts.cfg``

+**UBUNTU**
+``/etc/default/fiware-facts.cfg``

+**OS X**
+``/etc/defaults/fiware-facts.cfg``

 MYSQL cloto configuration must be filled before starting fiware-facts component, user and password are empty by default.
-If you run the server without filling those values, the server will ask you to provide them.
+You can copy the `default configuration file <facts_conf/fiware_facts.cfg>`_ to the folder defined for your OS, and complete data about cloto MYSQL configuration (user and password).

+In addition, user could have a copy of this file in other location and pass its location to the server in running execution defining an environment variable called FACTS_SETTINGS_FILE.

 Options that user could define:
 ::